Registered Nurse who discovered infanticide in her hospital

 On November 5, 2003, President Bush invited Jill to his signing of the Partial Birth Abortion Ban, which protects partially delivered babies from being killed by abortion.

-Jill is a member of Parkview Christian Church in Orland Park, Illinois.
-She is wife to Rich, mother to three married children, and grandmother to 10 grandsons.
 She has addressed many groups at the local, national, and international levels sharing her testimony and giving an insider’s view to the atrocity of abortion.

 No books to review at this time.
 Please visit again as our database is updated regularly.